maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

 Let's declare a function called `mint()` The Mint function allows a player to mint their own NFTs.
-The function takes a string as a parameter used to specify the name of the NFT.
+The  `mint()` function takes a string as a parameter used to specify the name of the NFT.
 The function first generates a unique `tokenId` for the NFT and increments the `tokenId counter`.
 It then calls the `_safeMint` function, inherited from the `ERC721` contract and is used to mint the NFT.
 Finally, it calls the `addNFT` function which adds the NFT to the game.

 ```solidity
  function addNFT(uint256 _tokenId, string memory _name) private{